bcgov/BC_ConservationConnectivity/README.md

 ### Usage

-There are four core scripts that are required for the analysis, a run_all.R script is used to control their execution:
+There are four core scripts that are required for the analysis, a run_all.R script is used to control their execution, an additional scipt 03_analysis_tiles.R is provided to explore the use of tiles to increase analysis resolution:

 -   01_load.R
 -   02_clean.R
+-   03_analysis_tiles.R
 -   03_Omni_analysis.R
 -   04_output.R